cyberuna/AI-Starter-Kit-OnFHIR/README.md

 #### * Ingest Data: Upload the generated data into Azure Blob Storage.
 Ingest into Azure API for FHIR using an Azure Function.
 #### * Store Data: Store FHIR data in Azure API for FHIR service.
 #### * Export Data: Export FHIR data using Logic Apps into Blob Storage.
+#### * Export and Anonymize Data: Export FHIR data using Logic Apps into Blob Storage.
+Anonymize and store into Azure Data Lake Storage.
 #### * HL7 Ingest and Convert: Ingest HL7v2 messages and convert to FHIR.
 #### * Prepare and Analyze Data: Prepare data using Azure Data Factory and Azure Databricks.
 Store in Azure SQL DB.
 Analyze using PowerBI.
 #### * IoMT Connector: Ingest data from IoMT (internet of medical things) devices and persist the data in a FHIR® server.